Cimetiere/Twitch_project/README.md

 # <img src="test.png" width=20 >  Librairies needed

 <p>
-To install these librairies you need to download anaconda before and install it on your own environnement. </br> <em> <font size=2>Wordcloud librairie isn't working with pip </font> </em>
+To install these librairies you need to download anaconda before and install it on your own environnement. </br> <em> <font size=2>Wordcloud librairie with pip isn't working on streamlit, that's why you need to use anaconda. </font> </em>
 </p>
 <ul>
     <li>Pandas</li>